📢 Update: February 2, 2026

 Final Thoughts

-Moltbot isn’t just another AI chatbot—it’s a practical automation tool that actually does things.
+OpenClaw isn’t just another AI chatbot—it’s a practical automation tool that actually does things.
 Deploying it on Proxmox gives you full control over your AI assistant while keeping costs predictable and data private.

-If you’re interested in seeing Moltbot in action or have questions about the deployment, feel free to reach out.
+If you’re interested in seeing OpenClaw in action or have questions about the deployment, feel free to reach out.
 The community is active and helpful, and there’s plenty of documentation to get you started.

 Tip

 Want to Learn More?
-Check out the official Moltbot documentation for detailed setup guides, API references, and community resources.
+Check out the official OpenClaw documentation for detailed setup guides, API references, and community resources.
 The project is actively developed, so new features are added regularly.
 For installation-specific questions, refer to the installation documentation.

 Resources

-- Moltbot Documentation - Complete documentation site
+- OpenClaw Documentation - Complete documentation site

 - Getting Started Guide - Step-by-step setup